FIFA (video game series): FIFA 96

-This is the first FIFA game to feature real-time 3D graphics on the Sega Saturn, PlayStation and PC versions, using technology called "Virtual Stadium".
+This is the first FIFA game with real-time 3D graphics on the Saturn, PlayStation, MS-DOS, and Windows, using technology called "Virtual Stadium".
 It is also the first in the series to present players with real player names and positions, with ranking, transfer and team customisation tools.
 However, the Brazilian teams had mostly inaccurate rosters, some of them even featuring long-retired players (this would only be corrected in FIFA 99), and the American league consisted of entirely fictitious teams and rosters (Major League Soccer had been inaugurated for only a few months as of the game's release, but it would only start to appear in the games as of FIFA 2000).
-The SNES and Mega Drive versions use an updated version of FIFA 95s engine with new teams and graphics.
+The Super NES and Mega Drive versions use an updated version of FIFA 95s engine with new teams and graphics.
 It is also the first FIFA game to contain a player/team editor (in the Mega Drive and fifth-generation versions only).
 Also, in addition to the eight national leagues of the previous game, three leagues debuted in the game: Scottish Football League Premier Division, Allsvenskan and Super League Malaysia, a lineup that would stay for the next two editions as well.
 This was also the first FIFA game to have a proper introduction.